azamzubairi/SNLP-Project/README.md

 value between -1 (fact is false) and +1 (fact is true) given a fact from DBpedia

-## Contributors
-Group Name: 3 Leute
-- Azam Zubairi
-- Asher Ahsan
-- Asjad Sohail

 ## Appraoch
-- Load a custom model we have trained for NER.(To train the model we have used the [train_ner.py](https://github.com/explosion/spaCy/blob/master/examples/training/train_ner.py) script by Spacy)
+- Load a custom model we have trained for NER (to train the model we have used the [train_ner.py]) (https://github.com/explosion/spaCy/blob/master/examples/training/train_ner.py) script by Spacy).
-- Extract statements from the data file
+- Extract statements from the data file.
 - Feed it to the model.
 The model extracts Subject(SUB) and Objects(OBJ) from the statements.
 - Query the extracted Subject from the statement on wikipedia and get the page text.
-- Check if Objects appear in the wikipedia text
+- Check if Objects appear in the wikipedia text.
-- If all Objects appear in text then assign 1 Truth Value else assign -1 Truth Value
+- If all Objects appear in text then assign 1 Truth Value else assign -1 Truth Value.
-- Write results in results.ttl file
+- Write results in results.ttl file.

 ## Example